fbpx Skip to Content

 English is a fascinating language, a global lingua franca, and the mother tongue of millions.
 Yet, when compared to the vast array of languages spoken around the world, it becomes clear that English is lacking some intriguing and useful features.

 While it’s a robust and versatile language, exploring these missing linguistic elements can offer insights into how English could evolve to become even richer and more expressive.
-Let’s dive into some of these features and imagine how they might enhance our daily communication.
+Check some of these features out and imagine how they might enhance our daily communication.

 1. Reduplication: The Power of Repetition